AdobeDocs/commerce-php/src/pages/architecture/basics/security.md

 ### Improved prevention of cross-site scripting (XSS) attacks by making escaped data the default

-The Magento Framework has adopted conventions that regulate the escaping of data in output.
+The Commerce framework has adopted conventions that regulate the escaping of data in output.
 These conventions include the ability to escape  output for [HTML](https://glossary.magento.com/html) pages (HTML, JSON, and JavaScript) and email.
 Where possible, escaping is transparent to client code.
 See [Security measures against XSS attacks](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/xss-protection.html) in the [Frontend](https://glossary.magento.com/frontend) Developer Guide.

 ### More flexible file system ownership and permissions